Together for Short Lives

 • Encourage the use of Together for Short Lives’ integrated care pathways to ensure equity of provision across the region.

-For more details contact: Julie Taylor, Network Chair or Dr Toni Wolff, Clinical Lead.
+For more details contact: Julie Taylor, Network Chair, Dr Bindu Koodiyedath, Sarah Haynes, or Rachel Anderson.

 The London Children’s Palliative Care Network